Mill Pool Way

 - Barry Cockcroft, The Chief Dental Officer for England

-The Birmingham Dental Hospital & School of Dentistry is a £50m facility providing high quality dental services to a patient population of 1.5 million people, and state-of-the-art teaching facilities for the University of Birmingham’s School of Dentistry.
+The Birmingham Dental Hospital & School of Dentistry is a £50m facility providing high quality dental services to the West Midlands region, as well as state-of-the-art teaching facilities for the University of Birmingham’s School of Dentistry.

 Officially opened by Her Majesty Queen Elizabeth, it is one of only 10 dental hospitals in the UK and its opening has secured the future of dental training in the West Midlands for many years to come.